 - 3 cups semisweet chocolate chips, divided

-- 1 1/2 cups flour, for gluten free brownies substitute an all-purpose gluten free flour (I use the brand Cup 4 Cup gluten free flour)
+- 1 1/2 cups flour, for gluten free substitute an all-purpose gluten free flour (I recommend Cup 4 Cup gluten free flour)

-In a large saucepan combine the sugar, cubed butter, and water.
-Bring to a simmer, stirring constantly.
+- In a large saucepan combine the sugar, cubed butter, and water.
+Bring to a boil, stirring constantly.
 Immediately remove from heat and stir in 2 cups chocolate chips until melted.
-Cool slightly, about 30 minutes.
+Cool slightly, about 10 minutes.

-Whisk in lightly beaten eggs and vanilla into cooled chocolate mixture.
+- Whisk in eggs and vanilla vigorously into chocolate mixture.

-Pour into prepared pan and bake for 40-50 minutes, or until toothpick inserted in center comes out with a few fudgy crumbs.
-Cool completely in pan on wire rack.
+- Pour into prepared pan and bake for 35-40 minutes, or until toothpick inserted in center comes out with a few fudgy crumbs.
+Cool in pan on wire rack.

 ❊SHOP THE RECIPE❊